Social Media Branding

 You’ve developed this great social media branding plan.
 All of the components of your brand and visual identity are in place.
 You start posting, creating content geared specifically to your target audience.
 And then after a couple of weeks, you neglect to post.
 The plan goes to the wayside.
 Your efforts become nonexistent.

-This is one of the biggest mistakes that those undertaking social media marketing make.
+This is one of the biggest mistakes that those undertaking social media management make.
 The initial phases are promising and then they simply don’t keep up with it.
 A stagnant social media strategy is getting you nowhere.
 You have to post frequently.
 You want users to be interacting with your brand on a regular basis.

 How Often Should You Post on Social Media?